-Sado Estuary is a wonderful place to go for a walk and in the protected natural reserve it is possible to see dolphins, storks, flamingos and ducks.
+Sado Estuary is a beautiful place to go for a walk and in the protected natural reserve it is possible to see dolphins, storks, flamingos and ducks.
 Horse or canoe rides are also possible.

 One of the most beautiful places in Setúbal is Comporta.
 It’s a village well-known for its local architectural and design style and for being a very artistic place.

 Comporta has become a notable design centre and home to a community of famous designers and artists, including fashion designer Christian Louboutin, architect Philippe Stark, designer Pierre Yavonovitch, painter Jason Martin, actress Monica Bellucci and Andrea and Charlotte Casiraghi, members of the Royal Family of Monaco, amongst others.

 The easiest way to get from Setúbal to Comporta is to take the 8148 bus, which costs €4 – €6 and takes 20 min.